Moon over Bourbon Street

 "Moon over Bourbon Street" is the fifth single from Sting's solo debut album The Dream of the Blue Turtles.
-It reached No. 44 on the UK singles chart.
+The single peaked at No. 44 on the UK singles chart and the title of the song references the historic French Quarter of New Orleans route of Bourbon Street.

-Song information
+Background

-Sting has said that he composed the song in New Orleans and that it was inspired by Anne Rice's gothic noir novel Interview with the Vampire which is partially set in the French Quarter of the city.
-The song reached No. 44 on the British singles chart.
+Sting composed the song in New Orleans and said that it was inspired by Anne Rice's gothic noir novel Interview with the Vampire.
+Sting plays double bass on the song.